poulpix/PXGoogleDirections/README.md

 ## Features
 - Supports all features from the Google Directions API as of March 2015 (see here for a full list: https://developers.google.com/maps/documentation/directions)
-- Supports "open in Google Maps app", both for specific locations and directions request (also supports the callback feature to get the user back to your app when he's done in Google Maps)
+- Supports "open in Google Maps app", both for specific locations and directions request
+  * also supports the callback feature to get the user back to your app when he's done in Google Maps
+  * in case the Google Maps app is not installed, also supports fallback to the built-in Apple Maps app
 - Available both with modern, Swift-style completion blocks, or Objective-C-style delegation patterns
 - Queries are made over HTTPS
 - JSON is used behind the scenes to help reduce the size of the responses